antoineco/aco-tomcat/README.md

 Whether the service should be running.
 Valid values are `stopped` and `running`.
 Defaults to `running`.

 #####`service_enable`
-Whether to enable the tomcat service.
+Whether to enable the Tomcat service.
 Boolean value.
 Defaults to `true`.

 #####`systemd_service_type`
 The value for the systemd service type if applicable.